fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 # Political Product Director

-## A leader in building technology who is ready to organize millions
+## who is ready to organize millions

 ## ABOUT THE ROLE